 Contact: Governance Services Copies of the full report with appendices are available on request from the clerk.
 For details of the new premises licence please contact Entertainment Licensing on 0113 378 5029 after the hearing.

 Link: to view the meeting

 To seek nominations for the election for the position of Chair.

-RESOLVED – That Councillor B Flynn be elected as Chair for the duration of the meeting.
+RESOLVED – To elect Cllr Hutchison to the Chair for the duration of the meeting.

 Appeals Against Refusal of Inspection of Documents

 To consider any appeals in accordance with Procedure Rule 15.2 of the Access to Information Procedure Rules (in the event of an Appeal the press and public will be excluded)

 (*In accordance with Procedure Rule 15.2, written notice of an appeal must be received by the Head of Governance and Scrutiny Support at least 24 hours before the meeting)